adam-bouafia/HIDC-Project-SQE/README.md

-# Software Quality Engineering Homework - Univaq
+# Health Informatics and Data Collaboration (HIDC) - Software Quality Engineering Homework (Univaq)

 This repository contains my homework submissions for the Software Quality Engineering course at the University of L'Aquila (Univaq) for the academic year 2023-2024.
 The assignments focus on UML software modeling and performance analysis of the Research Infrastructure for Big Data and Social Mining (SoBigData) system.